Bereavement help and advice

 Please note that the surviving spouse also needs to order a balance statement of their accounts from our Customer Service for the estate inventory.

-The report includes information on the deceased person, such as their personal identity number, family relationships and place of birth.
-By providing us with a report on the deceased’s family relationships you can prove that you are a party to the estate (an heir, a universal beneficiary or the surviving spouse).
+The certificate includes information on the deceased person, such as their personal identity number, family relationships and place of birth.
+The life certificate is used to prove that you are a party to the estate (an heir, a beneficiary or a surviving spouse).

-You can order a report on family relationships from the Digital and Population Data Services Agency or the local parish.
-The easiest way to deliver the report to us is to use our digital Omaposti mailbox service at nordea.fi/omaposti.
-Select “Estate documents” as the topic of your message.
+The easiest way to deliver the certificate to Nordea is to use our digital Omaposti mailbox service at nordea.fi/omaposti.
+Select “Estate documents” as the topic of the new message.

-Please note that you can pay invoices generated prior to death from the estate’s account without having to provide a report on the deceased’s family relationships.
+Please note that you can pay invoices generated prior to the deceased person’s death from the estate’s account without having to provide the life certificate of the deceased.